kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 log; workflow revolutionising patterns, learnings and tools evolved in place of which I'd like to share some here.

-- joy of migrating to standard tools
-- embracing unix philosophy
-- small sharp tools over large ones
-- creating then sharing your own tools / dotfiles.
-- sharpen the knife

 ## Source-control & automate your system setup.

 I make the case if you find a tool difficult to install and/or configure,